SynapSeq

 You can install SynapSeq easily using Winget (Windows), Homebrew (macOS/Linux), or by downloading a precompiled binary.

-The latest precompiled binaries for Windows, macOS, or Linux can be found in the Download section.
+The latest precompiled binaries for Windows, macOS, or Linux can be found in the Get Started section.

-SynapSeq sequences are now accessed directly from the CLI through the built-in Hub commands.
-Start by refreshing the local Hub index, then list or search for available sequences:
+SynapSeq sequences are now accessed directly from the CLI through the built-in Player commands.
+Start by refreshing the local Player index, then list or search for available sequences:

-When you find a sequence you want, inspect its metadata with -hub-info, download it with -hub-download, or render it directly with -hub-get.
+When you find a sequence you want, inspect its metadata with -player-info, download it with -player-download, or render it directly with -player-get.

 Write your session in a .spsq file using the documented syntax, then render it with: